James Robert Squires

 Possible Connection

 I have found records indicating that a James Robert Squires born in 1872 in Cheshire served in the British Army in India.
-A probate record dated 1917 indicates that this James Robert was a lance-sergeant with the 2nd Battalion Royal Welsh Fusiliers.
+A probate record dated 1917 indicates that this James Robert was a Lance Sergeant with the 2nd Battalion Royal Welsh Fusiliers.

 It’s odd though that there’s no indication that his meager estate was left to his family (his mother, Sarah (Webb) Squires died three years later in 1915).